-The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on May 25, 2023.
-On May 25, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On May 26, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent (Private Person) and contact information in the Complaint.
-The Center sent an email communication to the Complainant on June 1, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The same day the Center sent the language of proceedings document indicating that the Registrar had confirmed the language of the registration agreement signed by the registrant to be Russian.
-The Complainant filed an amended Complaint and requested the language of the proceeding be English on June 1, 2023.
-As no comment was received by the Respondent, the proceedings were carried out using a dual language approach.
+The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on June 18, 2023.
+On June 19, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
+On June 20, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent (Protection of Private Person) and contact information in the Complaint.
+The Center sent an email communication to the Complainant on June 22, 2023 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on June 24, 2023.